 Use a sturdy cage to transport your cat whenever it is off your property.

 Spay or neuter your cat.

 Kitty Cature Cattery accepts pickups only, no delivery and/or off-site transaction sites.
-You must have a face to face meeting with me, the breeder, before finalizing the transfer of kitten(s).
+You must have a face-to-face meeting with me, the breeder, before finalizing the transfer of kitten(s).
 This assures compliance with The United States Department of Agriculture Animal and Plant Health Inspection Service.
 Kitty Cature is not a retail pet store.
-This is a passionate hobby.
+This is an enthusiastic hobby.

-Each adopted kitten will go home with their up-to-date vaccination records along with a health guarantee (explained in my Contract).
+Each adopted kitten will go home with its up-to-date vaccination records along with a health guarantee (explained in my Contract).